 As we’ve come to expect, the humor in this is deeply bitter and ambiguous ; the playfulness of the dancing and running figures is downright morbid and scary (once properly contextualised).
 Jean Paul Goude and Grace Jones touched upon a raw nerve here ; it was a hit directly to the center and for that, we take our hats of to them both.

 So, what can we conclude here ?
 It seems that it was only in the 80’s that the French and Parisian culture came to terms with its colonial past and postcolonial present.
-Scratch that – more properly said, it started coming to terms wit that.
+Scratch that – more properly said, it started coming to terms with that.
 No, scratch that also ; it started trying to come to terms with that.
 More often than not, it was done in a racist and blatantly offensive ways, like Vanessa Paradis (ugh) or Taxi Girls ; rarely, though, it was done with such style and complexity as it was did by Jean Paul Goude and Grace Jones.
-Apart from France culturally dealing with the immigrants and with immigration, Parisians felt miserable as ever ; but more then ever, they wanted to get out of this place, and settle anywhere but here.
-Also, the French and the Parisians proved (once again) how good they are at ignoring the world around them ; the momentous historic events that would shake the world (like coming down of the Berlin wall, for example) did little to impress the locals, perpetually too busy with their own misery to care what happens with the world eastern of bois de Vincennes and west of Bois de Boulogne.
+Apart from France culturally dealing with the immigrants and with immigration, Parisians felt miserable as ever ; but more than ever, they wanted to get out of this place, and settle anywhere but here.
+Also, the French and the Parisians proved (once again) how good they are at ignoring the world around them ; the momentous historic events that would shake the world (like coming down of the Berlin wall, for example) did little to impress the locals, perpetually too busy with their own misery to care what happens with the world east of bois de Vincennes and west of Bois de Boulogne.

 It’s worth to mention that we actually planned on covering on two more songs that would define the decade, plus the two more in a bonus round; but it seems that enough has been written already.
-So more on that in a special edition coming soon in the form of an e-book – for now, we’ll inquire as to what will happen in the 90’s.
+So more on that in the special edition coming soon in the form of an e-book – for now, we’ll inquire as to what will happen in the 90’s.
 Will France start catching up with the rest of the world on what is going on ?
 Will the Parisians be as miserable as ever, or more, or less so ?
 Stay tuned to find out.